Mexican Lamb Barbacoa – a simple delicious recipe from Oaxaca that results in tender, juicy falling off the bone lamb perfect for tacos and burritos!

 - 3 –5 lb lamb shoulder ( bone-in or boneless, see notes)

 - 1 tablespoon salt

 - 3 bay leaves

 - 2–4 dried ancho chilies -or sub dried chipotles, guajillo chilies ( milder) or chili negros- stems removed, seeds removed.
+No need to rehydrate.